Fighting a Instability Issue with a Windows Gaming PCFebruary 23, 2020

 Recently, using the bones of a friends gaming PC (namely the case, motherboard, PSU, and a couple of HDDs) I built a new gaming PC.
 Unfortunately, after putting it all together I've suffered from a number of strange instability issues that have been difficult to track down.
 This is a glimpse into the rabbit hole I've been down this past week or so.

-Even after the build was complete - the fun and tinkering didn't stop.
-Playing games that were barely demanding (such as Heroes of the Storm) it crashed or hung a number of times 3, even once on a menu screen.
+Even after the build was complete the ‘fun’ didn't stop.
+The computer crashed or hung playing games that were barely demanding (such as Heroes of the Storm) 3, even once on a menu screen.
 I also had troubles with the computer becoming unresponsive dragging or resizing windows, or just idling on Steam Big Picture mode4.

 I initially wondered if this was a temperature problem due to the rather awkward positioning of my case - so I installed some additional case fans 5 and started keeping an eye on temperatures with Libre Hardware Monitor 6.
 The temperatures I was seeing didn't really point to a cooling problem and as you might expect the additional cooling didn't seem to have much of an impact.